MassoniMacaroni/PSChamber/README.md

 * RemoveNCopy.ps1
     - Removes a file and copies it to multiple PCs
 * Usercreator.ps1
     - Automates the process of creating new users in active directory.
-The script creates the AD user, assigns a mailbox, and assigns a 365 license.
+The script creates the AD user with all required properties, assigns a mailbox, and assigns a 365 license.